 "It is the way of things.
-I'm a ghost, and I have just spent four years with no company at all.
+I'm a ghost, and I've just spent four years with no company at all.
 I'm fond of you, I think you're fond of me, and it will be my honor to serve you."

 "So you were Osprey's slave, before."